frankalcantara/frankalcantara.github.io/_posts/2024-10-01-1-introduction.md

 }
 ```

-_Code 1.2.2.3.A: Code example to sort a number vector and print it._ {: legenda}
+_Code 1.2.2.3.A: Code example to sort a number vector and print it._ {: class="legend"}

-This code sorts a vector of integers in descending order using a traditional comparison function.
+The Code 1.2.2.3.A sorts a vector of integers in descending order using a traditional comparison function.
 It begins by including the necessary libraries: `<iostream>` for input and output, `<vector>` for dynamic arrays, and `<algorithm>` for sorting operations.
 The `compare` function is defined to take two integers, returning `true` if the first integer is greater than the second, setting the sorting order to descending.

 In the `main` function, a vector named `numbers` is initialized with the integers `{1, 3, 2, 5, 4}`.
 The `std::sort` function is called on this vector, using the `compare` function to sort the elements from highest to lowest.
 After sorting, a `for` loop iterates through the vector, printing each number followed by a space.
 The program ends with a newline to cleanly finish the output.
 This code is a simple and direct example of using a custom function to sort data in C++.
 Now, let's see the same code using lambda functions and other competitive programming tricks, Code 1.2.2.3.B: